Generalization of the simplicial depth: no vanishment outside the convex hull of the distribution support: Simulations

+Section \ref{Asim}, in the supplementary material, contains the misclassification rate for the whole sample, all the 5000 new observations are considered as test sample, for the different studied depth functions (see Figures \ref{TtriangleT}, \ref{figure:refined:halfspace}, \ref{figure:illumination_depth} and \ref{BskT}).
+This section also contains misclassification rates for other classification methods, namely, linear discriminant analysis \citep[LDA]{Fisher-1936}, quadratic discriminant analysis \citep[QDA]{Hastie-2001}, and k-nearest neighbors \citep[$k$-NN]{Cover-1967}, with $k$ varying from one to ten.
+See also there, Table \ref{table:misclassification_rates_whole_sample} for the whole sample and Table \ref{table:misclassification_rates_outsiders} for the outsiders.

-Our suggestion for the choice of $\sigma$ is to take the smallest $\sigma$ such that all points have positive depth with respect to at least one of the two samples.
-Only if there are still many ties it might be worth to choose a bigger $\sigma$.
-For more details about this we refer to Section \ref{subsection:non-overlapping:convex-hulls}.
+Since the misclassification rates are stable over a wide range of values of $\sigma$, we suggest to take the smallest $\sigma$ such that all points have positive depth with respect to at least one of the two samples.
+Only if there are still many ties it might be worthwhile to choose a bigger $\sigma$.
+See also Section \ref{data_analysis} below.

 {\it Simulation 2.} We perform a simulation under the scenario of four bivariate independent normal distributions with identity covariance matrix.
 We denote them by $P^{(1)}, P^{(2)}, P^{(3)}, P^{(4)}.$ We take $P^{(1)}$ with mean $(-4,0),$ $P^{(2)}$ with mean $(-\delta,0)$ where $\delta \in (0,4)$ and $P^{(4)}$ with mean $(4,0).$ We consider two scenarios: (i) symmetric distributions: $P^{(3)}$ with mean $(\delta,0)$; and (ii) asymmetric distributions: $P^{(3)}$ with mean $(2,0)$.
 The perfect classifier would result on closeness of $P^{(2)}$ to $P^{(1)}$ and of $P^{(3)}$ to $P^{(4)}.$